input-output-hk/foliage/README.md

 changes the content of the source distribution and the repository can only provide one source distribution for a given package name and version.

-If you want to add patches incrementally, you can add a new patched version.
-The source url for the new version can point to the non-patched url.

 ## Author

 - Andrea Bedini (@andreabedini)